 Evidence can help build a strong case against trucking companies by discrediting claims made by employees who may want to shift blame away from themselves onto others.
 They don’t want to lose their job or face disciplinary action from management.
 Because of this, it’s important to gather as much evidence as possible.

 You’ll want to get a copy of the police report first.
-But that’s only the first step when you need to investigate the sometimes complicated circumstances surrounding commercial vehicle accidents.
+But that’s only the first step when you need to investigate the sometimes complicated circumstances surrounding commercial truck accidents.

 Here are a few more examples of the evidence you and your lawyer may collect: